 None of the COVID-19 vaccines available in the U.S. are believed to cause harm to the unborn or breastfed baby.

 Will the COVID-19 vaccine impact my future fertility?

-Must I get a clearance from my physician to get a COVID-19 vaccine?
+Do I need clearance from my provider to get a COVID-19 vaccine?

 While you are always welcome to speak to your provider about any concerns you may have in pregnancy or breastfeeding, you are not required to have a conversation with your provider or a note from your provider to get a COVID-19 vaccine.

 Caring for you means doing our part to keep you safe during your office visit.